-The dishwasher’s job is to clean your dishes — but, sarcastically, it can get pretty dirty in the process of performing that task.
-Here’s how to keep your dishwasher as sanitary and fresh as your dishes:
+The dishwasher’s job is to clean your dishes , but it can get pretty dirty in the process.
+Here’s how to keep your dishwasher sanitary and fresh:

-So your microwave is battered, splattered and messy?
-We have some ways to refresh it up:
+Is your microwave looking rough?
+We have some ways to freshen it up:

 There are many tough cleaning products intended to clean standard ovens.
 Nevertheless, many oven cleaners are hazardous when they come in contact with your skin or eyes.
-Please wear rubber gloves, and protect your h while cleaning.
+Wear rubber gloves, and protect your hands while cleaning.
 Don’t inhale the spray mist or the vapors.
-Avoid dripping the cleaner on any surfaces other than those it is planned to clean.
+Avoid dripping the cleaner on any surfaces other than those it is intended to clean.
 Cautiously read and follow the manufacturer’s directions when you use a commercial grade oven cleaner.

-When you clean a conventional oven, keep the heating elements, oven wiring, and thermostat from commercial grade oven cleaners with aluminum foil.
+When you clean a conventional oven, protect the heating elements, oven wiring, and thermostat from commercial grade oven cleaners with aluminum foil.

 Follow the manufacturer’s directions when using the cleaning cycle of a self-cleaning oven, and follow the manufacturer’s recommendations to care for a continuous-cleaning oven.
 Neither kind of oven should be cleaned with commercial grade oven cleaners.
 Continuous-cleaning ovens should never be cleaned with abrasives or powdered cleansers; these products will harm the surface.

-Oven racks that have obstinate baked-on blackened areas can be cleaned by “scorching” off the soot with ammonia vapors.
+Oven racks that have baked-on blackened areas can be cleaned by “scorching” off the soot with ammonia vapors.
 Just lay the racks on old towels in your bathtub.
 Fill the tub with warm water and 1/2 cup ammonia, and let it sit 1/2 hour.
 Be sure the bathroom is well ventilated.
-Make sure to Rinse thoroughly.
+Make sure to rinse off thoroughly.